About The Ingredients

 Plant-based oils bring their own natural nourishment to a formula and offer many beneficial properties.
 I have worked extensively with numerous plant oils and butters and continue to study, research, test, and use exclusively vegetable and plant-based oils and butters in my products and formulas.

 The constant search for newer, better actives keeps the entire cosmetics-making industry on its toes.
 To find/create/produce the perfect active for any cosmetic product is in the interest of both developers, manufacturers, and consumers.
 LisaLise custom products and formulations will look first to documented actives, but will also readily embrace 'the latest and greatest' when it is based on scientific research and testing.

 Essential oils are powerful components and bring multifunctionality to any formula, acting both as fragrance and active ingredients.
 Working with essential oils requires skill, practice, and knowledge – particularly when they are the main components of a products fragrance.
 The volatility of essential oils makes them truly challenging to work with, but in my experience, the rewards are worth the effort.
 For example, some natural butters and oils may have wonderful properties but are burdened with a heavy, less-than-desirable scent.
-With the correct combination of essential oils, a heavy-smelling oil can be transformed from something that 'needs masking' to a functioning and pleasant component of a scent.
+With the correct combination of essential oils, a heavy-smelling oil or butter can be transformed from something that 'needs masking' to a functioning and pleasantly scented product.

 Follow the development of products, ingredients research, and testing and more at the LisaLise Blog.